From Don's Perspective

 When it started

 That was November of 2012.
 The auction lots went into storage until I graduated May 2013.
 By then we found a building and worked on it until it was together enough to start setting up equipment.
-About February 2014 I started "the production process" AKA learning how to make tiles (I went to school for business remember), and November of 2014 we delivered our first project.
+About February 2014 I started "the production process" AKA learning how to make tiles (Reminder: I went to school for business ), and November of 2014 we delivered our first project.
 By February of 2015 our showroom was actually worth visiting.

 From then on...

 Up until this point, and on going for a while our primary focus was our pressed tiles.
-From our basics line to very detailed and dimensional, we had a strong variety, and particularly for the more dimensional tiles we were offering tiles that were otherwise hard to find comparisons.
-Somewhere in the 2015 era is when the FIESTA(R) line became a large portion of our focus, I'm not going to go into all of those details right now, but check out that page for more of the story.
+From our Basics Line to our Specialty Line we had a strong variety, and particularly for the more dimensional tiles we were offering tiles that were otherwise hard to find comparisons.
+Somewhere in the 2015 era is when the FIESTA® line became a large portion of our focus, I'm not going to go into all of those details right now, but check out that page for more of the story.
 The FIESTA line, was a lot of work to get off the ground, and it certainly brought us a lot of traffic, but more than anything it pushed us in many ways.
 Thanks to the creation of that line we made a LOT of improvements.
 From the way our molds were made, to the process of pressing, into the diligence that went in to glazes (both mixing and spraying), all the way to boxing and even how orders were placed and marketed, the entire process had many transitional times.

 Who are we now.